Andreas-Lepak/Third_Medium_Contact/README.md

     }
   });

-  // Proceed to the next video after the current one ends videoElement_1.addEventListener('ended', playNextVideo);
+  // Transition to the next video when the current one ends videoElement_1.addEventListener('ended', transitionToNextVideo);
-  videoElement_2.addEventListener('ended', playNextVideo);
+  videoElement_2.addEventListener('ended', transitionToNextVideo);
-  // We don't need an 'ended' listener for the last video unless you want to loop or trigger something else
+  // No 'ended' listener needed for the last video unless you want a specific action

-  // Start the first video on page load videoElement_1.play();
+  // Initially play the first video videoElement_1.play();
 </script>